 Authentication and Clarification: After giving the employee an opportunity to cure the deficiencies in a medical certification for the employee's own serious health condition, the Personnel Director may contact the health care provider who provided the certification to clarify and/or authenticate the certification.
-"Authentication" means providing the health care provider with a copy of the certification form and requesting verification that the information on the form was completed or authorized by the health care provider to understand the handwriting on the medical certification or to understand the meaning of the response.
+"Authentication" means providing the health care provider with a copy of the certification form and requesting verification that the information on the form was completed or authorized by the health care provider who signed the form.
+"Clarification" means contacting the health care provider to understand the handwriting on the medical certification or to understand the meaning of the response.
 The Personnel Director may not ask for additional information beyond that required on the certification form.

-E. Second and Third Medical Opinions for Employee's Own Serious Health Condition

-If the City has a good faith, objective reason to doubt the validity of a certification for the employee's serious health condition, the City may require a medical opinion of a second health care provider chosen and paid for by the City.
+E. Second and Third Medical Opinions for Employee's Own Serious Health Condition medical opinion of a second health care provider chosen and paid for by the City.
 If the second opinion is different from the first, the City may require the opinion of a third provider jointly approved by the City and the employee, but paid for by the City.
 The opinion of the third provider will be binding.
 The City must provide the employee with a copy of the second and third medical opinions, where applicable, without cost, upon the request of the employee.